-The Board has mandated the AC with the overall responsibility of ensuring adequacy, completeness and effectiveness of the internal control system.
+The Board has mandated the AC with the overall responsibility of ensuring adequacy, completeness and effectiveness of the internal control system and risk management.
 The AC undertakes periodic reviews and monitors the compliance to these systems via the Internal Audit Function who carries out audit checks on such control processes and provides feedback on its effectiveness and compliance at the operating level.
 Any weaknesses or variances reported by the Internal Auditor to the AC will be turned into management actions to rectify any weaknesses in those control processes.

-The Company has outsourced its internal audit function to an independent internal audit service provider namely Tre Secta Solutions Sdn.
-Bhd. are tasked with the aim of providing assurance to the AC and the Board on the adequacy, integrity and effectiveness of the system of internal control and risk management in the Company.
+The Company has outsourced its internal audit function to an independent internal audit service provider namely Insight Advisory Services Sdn.
+Bhd. who is tasked with the aim of providing assurance to the AC and the Board on the adequacy, integrity and effectiveness of the system of internal control and risk management of the Company.
 The appointed internal auditor reports directly to the AC.

-The key activities covered by the internal audit function during the financial year under review is provided in the AC Report of the Company as set out on page 32 to 33 of this Annual Report.
+The key activities covered by the internal audit function during the financial year under review is provided in the AC Report of the Company as set out on page 28 to 29 of this Annual Report.